Your Guide to HPV Risks

 Why are there vaccines to protect against it?

 HPV vaccines work like other immunizations that guard against viral infections.
-Gardasil and Cervarix, are given in a series to girls (and boys) as young as age 9 as a way of preventing HPV long before most kids become sexually active.
+HPV vaccines are given in a series to girls (and boys) as young as age 9 as a way of preventing HPV long before most kids become sexually active.
 These vaccines guard against two high-risk strains of HPV that cause more than 70% of cervical cancer cases.
-The difference between the two is that Gardasil also offers protection against some HPVs that cause genital warts.
+There's also an HPV vaccine that offers protection against some HPVs that cause genital warts.

 It may be surprising, but about half of HPV cases appear in married women.
 However, you only need to be exposed once to get it, and many of these women could’ve had it since high school or college and not known it.

 If a woman tests positive for a high-risk strain of HPV and her Pap test shows dysplasia (abnormal cells), her gynecologist likely will perform a colposcopy.
-During this procedure, the doctor inspects the cervix with a special scope through the vagina.
+During this procedure, the doctor inspects the cervix with a special scope.
 The doctor then takes a biopsy, or tissue sample, which is sent to a pathologist to check for cancer cells.

 If the biopsy shows cervical cell dysplasia, there are many treatment options available to remove or destroy the abnormal cells.